nsriram/lambda-the-cli-way/docs/11-integrate-with-dynamodb.md

 This section will provide a walk through on integration between the AWS Lambda and DynamoDb

 ### DynamoDB
-AWS DynamoDB is a fully managed NoSQL Database that provided high performance and is scalable.
+AWS DynamoDB is a fully managed NoSQL Database that provides high performance and scalability.
 Similar to other services like Kinesis, S3 etc., DynamoDB also reduces the administrative overhead for teams and lets them focus on building applications.
 #### A quick overview of DynamoDB
 Similar to any database system Tables, Items, Attributes, Primary Keys and Indexes form the core concepts for DynamoDB.
 Scalar types _(number, string, binary, Boolean, and null)_ are the supported types in DynamoDB.
 DynamoDB also supports Lists, Maps & Sets that can be persisted in JSON format.
 Unlike SQL, table definitions for creating them are provided in the form of JSON.
 Data is managed (insert, update, delete) as well in the form of JSON.
 Data is stored in DynamoDB in the form of Partitions.
-Partitions are create dynamically to handle scalability.
+Partitions are created dynamically to handle scale.
 AWS DynamoDB has a lot more features built-in to address large scale system needs.

 #### Integration Example